 '''

-Set ?text "%Login Time"
+Set ?text "%fullname"

-MessageBox "%Given Name"
+MessageBox "%mail"

 '''

 For more information on application definition elements and symbol usage refer to Chapter 3, "Managing Application Definitions," on page 25.

 Stored Variables

 Stored variables are the most common style of variable used in application definitions and Predefined Applications.
 They are preceded with a dollar symbol (\$).
 Use these variables to store the values used during the login process, such as usernames, passwords and any other details that are required.